 If you need to use a diaper cream, either use a diaper-friendly one, or use a liner between baby’s skin and the diaper.
 The liner will prevent the diaper cream from building up on the diaper.

 Check here for a list of cloth diapers safe rash creams.

 What about you?
 Have you ever had to strip your cloth diapers?
 Or did you try another effective method that is not listed above?
-If so, I’d love to hear from you!
+If so, please let me know in the comments below – I’d love to hear from you!